wtao2020/Adaptive-Heavy-ball-Method/README.md

-## ICLR2021 Adptive Heavy-ball Method
+# Adptive Heavy-ball Method

-# Title: The Role of Momentum Parameters in Acceleration of Adaptive Heavy-ball Methods
+## ICLR2021 paper: The Role of Momentum Parameters in Acceleration of Adaptive Heavy-ball Methods
-# Bibtex
+## Bibtex
 @inproceedings{
 anonymous2021the,
 title={The Role of Momentum Parameters in Acceleration of Adaptive Heavy-ball Methods},